Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	- settings to choose if you want an infinite buget or a null budget by default
 	- how to set an infinite budget in the UI -> empty string or negative value
 	- bug when ungrouping a part from library, the count is not updated, same in the part list
-	- refactor: move the addbrick notification to the action -AddBrick-, -AddConnectedBrick-, -AddConnectedGroup-, -DeleteBrick-, -DuplicateBrick-, ReplaceBrick.
+	- refactor: move the addbrick notification to the action -AddBrick-, -AddConnectedBrick-, -AddConnectedGroup-, -DeleteBrick-, -DuplicateBrick-, -ReplaceBrick-.
 	    + in the SaveLoadManager maybe we need to do something on the brick count in case the brick list is open when we open a TDL or LDraw file
-		+ also the recompute the bricklist is not correct anymore in the brick list
+		+ also the recompute the bricklist is not correct anymore in the brick list: should be ok now, but no rebuild in the Budget
-		+ this will normally handle correct the named group count, and the brick not listed in lib should not appear in the brick list
+		+ this will normally handle correct the named group count, and the brick not listed in lib should not appear in the brick list: yes but to test
 - MISSING FEATURE (Alban): Add a "Property" menu item in the contextual menu to edit the text and edit the ruler (even for bricks to display info, change the altitude, and order for everyone?)
 - MISSING FEATURE (Alban): in the generated part list, don't list the sub part of a set, list only the set
 - MISSING FEATURE (Alban): Move the part list window in a tab (with part lib or layer TBD)